Federal funding aimed a bolstering state child care

 - $5 million to help child care programs build sustainability, reopen or start up through consultation, business supports, grants and loans.

-- $5 million for family support initiatives over the next six to 12 months with the help of stakeholders to identify emerging needs.
+- $5 million for family support initiatives over the next six to 12 months.

 - $3 million to support and increase access to family, friend and neighbor caregivers.